Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/PRESENTATION.md

 This is only a concern for smaller messages like passwords: it would be near impossible to brute force a hashed file.

-### potential for collisions (NOTE: not a practical concern. sha1 has a lot more collisions: hence sha256)
+### Potential for collisions (NOTE: not a practical concern. sha1 has a lot more collisions: hence sha256)

 1993: sha1

+But sha1 is insecure because hackers can find collisions.
+There is an [algorithm](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html) to do so.

 2001: sha256

-way to generate sha1 collision: https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html

-NO KNOWN sha256 COLLISIONS!!!

-### very secure rn, but future innovation (ie. quantum computing?) could make it less so.
+Sha256 isn't invertible either, so there are collisions.
+However, due to the complexity of the algorithm (64 steps), no collisions have been found to this day!!
+Thus, potential for collisions is not a practical concern.
+In fact, it was the motivation for switching to sha256 in the first place.

+### Future innovation

+Any present-day algorithm could be vulnerable to future innovations.
+For instance, sha256 could be made insecure by [quantum computing](https://thequantuminsider.com/2025/01/19/researcher-bitcoin-will-evolve-to-meet-quantum-threat/), which could theoretically speed up the process of finding collisions.

 ## Improvements